 - Star Trek: Voyager had Seven of Nine (formerly Annika Hansen), the child of a human couple who were exploring the Delta quadrant and anthropologically studying the Borg.
 Their cloak against detection failed, and the Borg assimilated them all.
 Later, Seven was separated from the collective and Janeway freed and "deprogrammed" her.

-- Inverted on Star Trek: The Next Generation, where Worf (a Klingon) was raised by humans.
-Granted Klingons aren't the enemy of humanity anymore (mostly) but the principle is the same.
+- Inverted with regular character Worf, who is a Klingon who was raised by humans.
+Granted, Klingons aren't the enemy of humanity anymore (mostly), but the principle is the same.
 This was played with quite effectively, with Worf often being truer to Klingon principles from having learned about them while surrounded by humans than most Klingons we meet, who are often sloppy and dishonourable from lacking this incentive to be true to their culture.

 - In Power Rangers Lightspeed Rescue, a young Ryan Mitchell is taken by the demon Diabolico, and raised to hate his human father.

 - River Song from Doctor Who was raised by the Church of the Silence and trained to kill the Doctor.